Trail Closure Information

 Los Angeles County Trails

-County Multi-Use Trail Hours of Operation are from Sunrise to Sunset, however, trail parking/trailheads that are located within County Natural Areas are open from 8:30am until 5pm.
+County Multi-Use Trail Hours of Operation are from Sunrise to Sunset, however, trail parking/trailheads that are located within County Natural Areas are open Wednesday to Sunday from 11:00am until 7pm.
 Visit https://parks.lacounty.gov/ for more information on County Parks and Natural Areas.

 Follow all posted regulations at trails and trailhead facilities.
 Physical distancing of 6 feet is required and no group gatherings are allowed on trails or in parking areas.
 Trail users over the age of 2 are required to wear face coverings at trailheads, parking areas, and destination points along trails.

-***PLEASE NOTE: Beginning Saturday, June 6, reservations are required for access to the trails within the Eaton Canyon Natural Area.
+***PLEASE NOTE: Reservations are required for access to the trails within the Eaton Canyon Natural Area.
 Timed entry reservations are free and available online at: https://reservations.lacounty.gov.

-The Canyon Trail at Placerita Canyon and the San Dimas Canyon Trail also remain closed.***
+The San Dimas Canyon Trail is currently closed.***

 Visit the LA County Public Health website for information and guidance, available in multiple languages, on COVID-19: http://publichealth.lacounty.gov/media/Coronavirus/.